mojjoiv/mojjoiv/README.md

 ## **Projects**
 ### **WhatsApp Ecommerce Bot**
-A project where I developed a WhatsApp-based ecommerce bot using Node.js, enabling users to shop directly through WhatsApp.
-[Repository Link or Live Demo]
+A project where I developed a WhatsApp-based ecommerce bot using Node.js, enabling users to shop directly through WhatsApp. ["https://github.com/mojjoiv/ecommerce-whatsapp-integration"]

 ### **Shared Advertising Platform**
 I led the development of a shared advertising platform, utilizing React.js and MongoDB to manage shared advertising resources among different users.
-[Repository Link or Live Demo]

 ## **Contributions**
 I actively contribute to open-source projects and engage with developer communities.
 I believe in the power of collaboration and continuous learning.